feel-co/ndg/ndg/README.md

 ```bash
 ndg html -i ./docs -o ./html -T "Awesome Project" -t ./my-template.html
 ```

+The `--template` flag will ONLY override the default template, which is used in the generation of the converted Markdown pages.
+To modify search and options pages, you may want to export the templates in full and modify them per your needs.

 When using a template directory, ndg will look for the following files: